imamhulagur/Angular-The-Complete-Guide-2021/Readme.txt

     FormArray
     ---------
-        When the control aer gets added dynamically 1.declare FormArray with empty data inside signupForm 'hobbies': new FormArray([])
+        When the control are gets added dynamically 1.declare FormArray with empty data inside signupForm 'hobbies': new FormArray([])
         2.inform angular about created FormArray control in template